jdemaagd/Learn/fig/FIGMA.md

 - Android View > ui-packages > component > right click > Update UI Package
 - NOTE: work in Android View, these are generated files and not checked into VCS

+## Variant

+- Used to group different variations of the same component together

 ## Gradle

 - `id("com.google.relay").version("0.3.11")`